-Implementing a certificate-based 802.1xnetwork may seem intimidating, but SecureW2’s cloud-based solution allows you to easily transition from passwords to certificates with minimal changes needed to your infrastructure.
+Implementing a certificate-based 802.1x network using the EAP-TLS authentication protocol may seem intimidating, but SecureW2’s cloud-based solution allows you to easily transition from passwords to certificates with minimal changes needed to your infrastructure.

-Since SecureW2 can work with any Wi-Fi infrastructure, integrating with Aerohive to set up EAP-TLS, certificate-based Wi-Fi authentication, has never been easier.
-Not only will security be bumped up immensely, but authentication management is more streamlined as you’re able to discover any connection issues remotely using our best-in-class device onboarding software.
+Since SecureW2 can work with any Wi-Fi infrastructure, integrating with Aerohive to set up EAP-TLS, certificate-based Wi-Fi authentication for 802.1x, has never been easier.
+Not only will security be immensely enhanced, but authentication management is more streamlined as you’re able to discover any connection issues remotely using our best-in-class device onboarding software.
 The guide below shows how you can integrate Aerohive with SecureW2 in just a matter of hours.

 - Configure SecureW2’s PKI Services